Leigh Light: Operation

 At least one Fairey Swordfish I biplane torpedo bomber was trialled with a Leigh Light under the lower port wing, with a large battery pack slung under the fuselage where the torpedo would normally be carried.
 The armament was a rack of anti-submarine bombs carried under the other wing.
 With such a heavy load performance was poor with a top speed marginally above the stall speed.
-A Swordfish III was also fitted with a Leigh Light under the starboard wing, at some point, although it is unclear where the battery pack was stowed as the ASV radar scanner apparently filled the torpedo area.
+A Swordfish III was also fitted with a Leigh Light under the starboard wing, although it is unclear where the battery pack was stowed as the ASV radar scanner apparently filled the torpedo area.

 Wing Commander Peter Cundy was also given the Air Force Cross for his part in the development of the Leigh Light.